 There are several types of JOIN — LEFT, RIGHT, and FULL OUTER; INNER; and CROSS.
 The type you use is determined by the results you want to see.
 For example, using a LEFT OUTER JOIN will return all relevant rows from the first table listed, while potentially dropping rows from the second table listed if they don’t have information that correlates in the first table.

 This differs from an INNER JOIN or an implied JOIN.
 An INNER JOIN will only return rows for which there is data in both tables.
 Compare the following query after using JOIN instead of WHERE:

 SELECT table1.column1, table2.column2 FROM table1 INNER JOIN table2

 The correlating column is still the same, table2.column1, even though the query doesn’t retrieve data from this column.

 Subqueries, or subselect statements, are a way to use a result set as a resource in another query to limit or refine results.
 The alternative is often multiple queries or unwanted manipulation of the raw data.

 With a subquery, you can reference tables to determine inclusion of data or, in some cases, return a column that is the result of a subselect.
 The following example uses two tables:

 SELECT column1 FROM table1 WHERE EXISTS ( SELECT column1 FROM table2 WHERE table1.column1 = table2.column1 );

-The UNION statement is another way to return information from multiple tables with a single query.
-The UNION statement allows you to perform queries against several tables and return the results in a consolidated set, as in the following example.
+The UNION statement is another way to return information from multiple tables using a single query.
+The UNION statement allows you to perform queries against several tables and return the results in a consolidated set, as in the following example:

 SELECT column1, column2, column3 FROM table1 UNION SELECT column1, column2, column3 FROM table2;